orstavik/JoiEvents/docs/4_EventSequence/9_AntiPattern_checked.md

 This is a **horrible** pattern.
 This means that the HTML version of the DOM explicitly tell you about a default, historic state of the DOM, and *nothing* about the current, real state that you see on screen.

-### Old
-It is clear that the `checked` attribute is broken.
-The DOM attributes (the HTML view) should be just as dynamic as the DOM properties (the JS view).
-With a dynamic `checked` attribute, you could *skip* both the current `:checked` pseudo-class and the separate `.checked` JS property as `.getAttribute("checked")` from JS and `[checked]` in CSS would serve the same purposes.

 > HTML is a declarative language, and declarative languages are synchronic.
 All its statements are true at the same time; it all happens at the same time.
 It is the opposite of an imperative programming language in which things happen one step at a time.
 The DOM is the current state of HTML.
-Any dynamic changes to the app's state (that is represented in the DOM, and not just as JS variables) *must* immediately be reflected in the DOM state.
+Any dynamic changes to the app's state (that is represented in the DOM, and not just as JS variables) *should* immediately be reflected in the DOM state.
 The DOM isn't a historic account of the original template; the DOM is always simply "the present reality", a reality that simply happened to be *first* described in an HTML template.

 ## References